 - Gloves that can't be tracked

-Using your voice to command and control an interface can not only allow the user to operate handsfree, but also skip multiple steps.
-The usage of this modality can range from allowing the user to simply read any button's name out loud to activate it, as in See-it-say-it, to conversing with an agent who can accomplish tasks for you.
+Using your voice to command and control an interface offers a convenient way to operate hands-free and to use shortcuts to flexibly skip multiple steps if desired.
+With voice input, the user can simply read any button's name out loud to activate it ("see it, say it") and converse with a digital agent who can accomplish tasks for you.

 In some hands-free situations, using your voice is not ideal or even possible.
 Loud factory environments, privacy, or social norms can all be constraints.
-The head gaze + dwell model allows the user to navigate the app by using their head vector to point, while lingering, or dwelling on a button will activate it after a certain amount of time, typically around 1 second or so.
+The gaze + dwell model allows the user to navigate an app without any additional input aside from their eye or head gaze: The user simply keeps gazing (with their head or eyes) at the target and lingers there for a moment to activate it.
+To learn more about the individual design considerations for gaze + dwell, check out eye-gaze + dwell and head-gaze + dwell.

 Transitioning in and out of hands-free